-Finally, we use a broad concept of 'transparency' in this report.
-In the context of the current debate, what first comes to mind are the transparency reports issued by telecommunication providers and companies delivering 'over-the-top' Internet services.
+Internet services.
 Such reports are a tool to give the public some insight in the scope of secret surveillance and data collection and allow for a further assessment of the lawfulness and effectiveness of measures.
 However, it should be acknowledged that transparency, i.e. openness, is important at multiple levels and in different relations, for instance at the level of the judiciary, or in the relation between intelligence services and parliamentary oversight committees or forms of independent oversight.
 All of these institutions can contribute to transparency by reports, hearings and investigations.
-We will use this meaning of transparency in the report.
+We will use this meaning of transparency in this report.